 He has some challengers, including Dharmendra Pradhan, India’s oil minister.
 “He feels that Pradhan is a hurdle in his way,” says Sajjan Sarma, chief spokesperson of the BJP in Odisha, of which Pradhan is a member.
 “People here feel that Pradhan is a contender for chief minister, not Satpathy.”
 Sarma says Satpathy hasn’t lived as a member of the opposition, “where one has to struggle a lot.”

 Today, Satpathy remains editor of Dharitri, making him a clear “heavyweight” in the state, says Prashant Patnaik, a veteran journalist based in Odisha.
 He’s even managed to critique his party leadership in editorials in his own paper.
-In an editorial last month, Satpathy wrote that the state’s water resources appeared “headless” — a veiled dig at his party president and state chief minister.
+In an editorial in 2016, Satpathy wrote that the state’s water resources appeared “headless” — a veiled dig at his party president and state chief minister.
 In Delhi, Satpathy’s treated with affection by the press, who know him as progressive parliamentarian with a fondness for Pink Floyd and the Grateful Dead.
 “He doesn’t expect you to respect him because he’s an MP,” says a member of his staff who has worked with several other parliamentarians across parties.
 Chalk his popularity up to idiosyncrasy.
 Everyone loves a maverick.

 (This article has been updated since its original publication on October 28, 2016)